 Transactional Analysis (TA), Acceptance and Commitment Therapy (ACT) and Cognitive Behavioural Therapy (CBT) are other modalities that inform my approach.

 I am committed to growing and evolving my knowledge and skills to keep up with developments in the field by attending professional development events and workshops.

-Most importantly, I am committed to building a therapeutic relationship with you to help you achieve and sustain your goals.
+Most importantly, I am committed to building a therapeutic relationship with you to help you achieve and sustain positive results from your therapy.